androchentw/unity-playground/2-unity-assets-collection/tutorial-projects/2d-rougelike.md

 - Variables in PlayerController.cs
   - A private variable of type `BoardManager`.
   - A private variable of type `Vector2Int` that saves the current cell the player is on.
-  - A public method called `Spawn` that saves the BoardManager that the player is placed in and the index where it is currently.
+  - A public method called `Spawn` that saves the BoardManager that the player is placed in and the index where it is current.

 ## Turn System

 ## Food Resource

+[//]: # (TODO)

 ## Obstacles